gauthier-th/ada/README.md

 - `ROOT_URL`: root web server URL (e.g. `http://localhost:8080/`)
 - `OPENWEATHERMAP`: your OpenWeatherMap API key ([see here](https://openweathermap.org/))
 - `OPENWEATHERMAP`: your OpenWeatherMap API key ([see here](https://openweathermap.org/))
+- `HOTWORD_NAME`: the name of the hotword model generated with [Teachable Machine](https://teachablemachine.withgoogle.com/train/audio)

 You can customize the `configs/apps.js` file where are stored the available applications, and you can edit the `configs/jokes.json` files in order to edit the jokes.